• What is a Vignere Cipher?

 Drag and release from the [Item] Text node.
 Type and select “SetText (Text)”.

-Connect the SetText node to the Undate[Item]Counter as shown (note the dull grey line).
+Connect the SetText node to the Update[Item]Counter as shown (note the dull grey line).

 Finally, we need to connect our HUD to the viewport.
-In the Content Drawer, search for “BP_ThirdPersonGameMode” and double click to open.
+From the Content Drawer return to “BP_ThirdPersonGameMode” and double click to open.
 Click “Open full Blueprint Editor”.

 Change the nodes class to “WBP_HUD”.
 Drag and release the return value and select “Promote to Variable”.
 From the bottom right blue arrow of the new node, drag and release.
 Type and select “add to Viewport”